 We work as a bridge between civil society and areas of nature, with the objective that more and more people can get involved in a responsible and voluntary way, in the conservation of our natural and cultural patrimony.
 Our organization is an open space for you to act now, for conservation and development of Protected wildlife areas, for the benefit of us, and our future generations.

 We have an agreement of co-operation with the National System of Conservation Areas (SINAC), which permits us to support the state through our volunteer program in around 20 different areas of the country and around 2300 volunteers – both Costa Rican and international volunteers from all over the world who make our conservation efforts possible every year

-The International volunteer program has 18 projects active in Conservation, Research and Education.
-You can work with Sea Turtles, teach English in rural schools, and do conservation in National Parks and Natural Reserves.
-You can also learn or practice Spanish and learn about the biodiversity of our country.
-The projects are open to students, professionals and the general public, and to those who are interested in performing internships, academic thesis, research projects or field work.
+The International volunteer program has projects active in Conservation, Research and Education.
+You can work with Sea Turtles and do conservation in Natural Reserve.
+You can also learn and practice Spanish and learn about the biodiversity of our country.
+The projects are open to students, professionals and the general public, and to those who are interested in performing internships, academic thesis, research projects or fieldwork.

 Maintenance of trails